What Is Blockchain Technology? A Complete Guide to Blockchain and Cryptocurrency

-One of the main concerns about cybersecurity of computer systems is where to place the trust.
+One of the main concerns about the cybersecurity of computer systems is where to place the trust.
 A given application usually manages sensitive information by protecting a given node or device.

 Through blockchain technologies, data can be securely stored without being managed by any single trust party, since data is added to existing records sequentially through a distributed ledger.